-Bridgestone corporation has a zero-tolerance approach to any form of modern slavery and is committed to acting ethically, with integrity and transparency in all business dealings.
-Our employees at BSEU operate under a number of global policies to ensure a high standard of social, governance and ethical compliance.
+Bridgestone has a zero-tolerance approach to any form of modern slavery and is committed to acting ethically, with integrity and transparency in all business dealings.
+Our employees at BSEU operate under a number of global Bridgestone policies to ensure a high standard of social, governance and ethical compliance.
 These include:

-Group Global Human Rights Policy
+Global Human Rights Policy

-Bridgestone Group's Global Human Rights Policy updated in 2022, remains fundamental to fulfilling our E8 commitment, by contributing to a society that ensures accessibility and dignity for all; prohibits forced/compulsory labour in our organisation and in our supply chain.
-Our Global Human Rights Policy can be accessed here: https://www.bridgestone.com/responsibilities/human_rights/
+The Bridgestone Global Human Rights Policy updated in 2022, remains fundamental to fulfilling our E8 commitment, by contributing to a society that ensures accessibility and dignity for all; prohibits forced/compulsory labour in our organisation and in our supply chain.
+Our Global Human Rights Policy can be accessed here: